AICIT2025/AICIT2025.github.io/_pages/registration.md

 **Accommodation**

-AICIT has a limited room block in the conference hotel, which is “first come, first served”.
+From July 27 to 29, AICIT has limited room block in conference hotel, which is “first come, first served”.
 We can help to make the reservation according to the registration and you settle the payment upon arrival.

 Room type